elyby/chrly/README.md

 ## Endpoints

-Each endpoint that accepts `username` as a part of an url takes it case insensitive. `.png` part can be omitted too.
+Each endpoint that accepts `username` as a part of an url takes it case-insensitive.
+The `.png` postfix can be omitted.

 #### `GET /skins/{username}.png`